Comfort food: Indonesia

 Some popular Indonesian foods are considered to be comfort food, usually served hot or warm, and either soupy or with a soft texture.
 Most of them are high in carbs or fat, such as congee, fried rice, and noodles which are high in carbs; while meatballs and grilled skewered meats contain fair amounts of fat and salt.
 Comfort foods often are the kind of food that provides nostalgic sentiments, as they often called masakan rumahan (home cooking) or masakan ibu (mother's dishes).
 In Indonesia, the warm and soft texture of bubur ayam is believed to help people to recover during convalescence.
 Sayur sop or sup ayam is Indonesian chicken soup that often sought during flu.
 The warm soup contains chunk of chicken, bits of potato, carrot, and common green bean served in chicken stock.

-Some Indonesian comfort foods are traditional Indonesian food and some are derived from Chinese influences.
-For some Indonesians, especially those who are abroad, comfort food might also be a certain brand or type of Indonesian instant noodle, such as Indomie Mi goreng.
+Some are traditional Indonesian food and some are derived from Chinese influences.
 Indonesian comfort foods include: